The Best Programming Languages To Learn First As A Beginner

 Well, you guessed it.
 Before you do anything in Software Engineering, it's almost guaranteed that you'll need to know either Python or JavaScript to start with.

-But then you'll have to dive deeper into data structure & algorithms as well as a few other more advanced topics.
+Sure, you'll have to dive deeper into data structure & algorithms as well as a few other more advanced topics to understand the structure but that's easy enough to pick up if you follow a good course on it.

 But it’s a good next step in your career after you learn either Python or JS since the average salary for a Software Engineer is around $147,524.